dev-arts-de/dev-arts.de/index.md

     link: /#wer-bin-ich

   - icon: 🌙
-    title: "Have a vision.
-Be demanding."
+    title: "When you move beyond your fear, you feel free."
-    details: "– Colin Powell"
+    details: "– Spencer Johnson"
     link: /projects

   - icon: 📜